avvicky/navme-backend/README.md

 ## Environment Variables

-Ensure you have a `.env` file in the root directory with the following structure:
+Ensure you have a `.env` file in the root directory with the following values:

 ```
 MONGODB_URI=<your MongoDB URI>